for Factional Warfare

 In EVE Online, ships don’t come pre-manufactured to your full specifications.
 You can purchase a ship hull off the market, but it’ll have no modules in any of its slotted compartments when you first buy it.
 A ship’s hull has certain capabilities on its own without any modules fitted to it, but will likely be completely defenseless against any other ship it encounters.
 Modular upgrades can be fitted to the ship’s module slots in order to grant a given ship additional capabilities beyond those of the hull itself.

 These modules cover a wide range of functionality, from offensive, to defensive, to stealth, to all manner of support operations.
 There are few limits to the combinations of modules possible on each ship hull, so trial and error is encouraged as the most effective scientific method for determining the effectiveness of a given ship.

 Ideal Solo PVP Cost

-The ships maximum velocity is 365 meters per second, and it is capable of reaching 5 astronomical units per second via warp drive.
+Depending on your individual skills, the ships maximum velocity is likely to start around 365 meters per second, and it is capable of reaching 5 astronomical units per second via warp drive.
 Its CPU output is 130.0 teraflops and its powergrid output is 41.0 Megawatts.
 The Rifter has 400 rig calibration points, and the capacitor tops off at 250 gigajules.